ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Brief Description:**
 The annual performance review is not a replacement for ongoing guidance, coaching, and feedback.

 So we are at the last essential meeting...and why did I put it last?
-Well, because I believe this meeting, while important, is augmented and supported by the previously outlined meetings.
+Well, because I believe this meeting, while important, is augmented, supported by, and builds upon the previously outlined meetings.
 [Ongoing performance management](https://www.atiim.com/blog/what-is-ongoing-performance-management/) consists of frequent touch-bases (i.e. 1:1s), goal setting and review (e.g. career conversations and goal review)

+In some companies, performance reviews are a dying breed.

-Some companies like Adobe, GE, and others, got rid of the performance review?
-So should we follow and just ditch it?
-Let's look beyond the headline and see that ongoing guidance and feedback at these companies has been
+A quick note, some companies like Adobe, GE, and others, got rid of the performance review, so should we follow and just ditch it?
+From my standpoint, no.  performance reviews are critical.
+Let's look beyond the headline and see that ongoing guidance and feedback at these companies has been reaplced by one-on-ones, OKRs, goal discussions, and the like.
+As an aside...were these companies _not_ doing one-on-ones?
+I digress.

+I do not dismiss performance reviews out of hand.
+I have received performance reviews with feedback that has helped me grow significantly as a manager and leader.
+I have also given reviews that have helped people grow tremendously.
+I have also failed at them as well.

+Here is some advice / Advice for managers:
+- give yourself plenty of time to write these reviews.
+It will take time to gather feedback, speak to peers, review your notes, and draft the full review
+- keep notes throughout the year.
+When this person excels or performs below expectations on a task/goal/expectation make note of it.
+When you receive feedback on this person from their peers or other managers, make note of it.
+- Have a concrete example for each piece of feedback.
+Feedback without an example does not resonant and in my opinion can come across like an opinion versus an objective observation.
+- don’t schedule these meetings back to back.
+When its performance review "season", I typically only schedule one in a day or if in the same day, spaced out by 4-5 hours.
+- give yourself enough time to conduct them, I typically set aside 60 minutes
+- write it down, potentially separate review from compensation
+- schedule regular checkins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed

 The performance review contains feedback from
 - you (the manager)